 Considering the state of the world right now, there’s a need for hope and optimism.
 Created by Joe Shuster and Jerry Siegel, Superman has long been the symbol of hope, courage and faith.
 He’s the one hero who could easily make the world bend to his whim, yet he chooses to be what Earth needs him to be.
 In many ways, he’s the prototype of what a superhero should be: Someone who puts his own needs after the greater good of everyone else.

-At this point in his career, Cavill has established himself as a bankable actor, with starring roles in Mission: Impossible – Fallout and The Witcher.
-While DC and Warner Bros. are doing better than what they were in 2017, losing someone of Cavill’s calibre and star quality would hurt.
+At this point in his career, Cavill has established himself as a bankable actor, with starring roles in Mission: Impossible – Fallout, The Count of Monte Cristo, The Man from U.N.C.L.E. and The Tudors.
+While DC and Warner Bros. are doing better than they were in 2017, losing someone of Cavill’s calibre and star quality would hurt.
 The actor who replaces him as Superman will have pretty big shoes to fill and be met with much scepticism.

 Superman & Lois Proves Man of Steel 2 Could Happen